(Updated 8 January 2026)

 Who is debt advice for?

 No matter who you are, what your financial background is, your age and so many more factors, anybody can experience debt.
 We wrote about this recently in a blog for Debt Awareness Week.
 We understand that some people may feel ashamed or embarrassed by their debts, but dealing with debt alone can be intimidating, stressful and difficult.
-Our free debt advice is available to everybody who feels they need guidance and advice when it comes to their debts and finances.
+Our free advice is available to everybody who feels they need guidance when it comes to their debts and finances.

 Will getting debt advice affect my credit score?